Auditory Processing (Verbal Memory)

 It is important to understand the types of challenges these students will face throughout the day.

-Auditory dyslexia will cause general problems with listening.
+Auditory processing difficulty will cause general problems with listening.

-Look out for students who always ask for instructions to be repeated and cannot seem to remember even a short list of spoken directions.
+Look out for students who always ask for instructions to be repeated and cannot seem to remember even a short list of spoken instructions.

 Verbal sequential memory